HiddenStage/divide/README.md

 ####How does it work?
 Divide.io provides easy to use APIs to connect your mobile app to a backend.
 Getting up and running is simple.

-1. Choose your backend provider.
+1. Choose your server provider.
 Any server that runs Java should suffice.
-2. Download and initialize our backend library.
+2. Download and initialize our backend library in your server.
 3. Download and initialize our client library in your app.
 4. That's it!